Summary

 The talk may include information about:

-- what the substance is made of, including the presence of any poisons, controlled substances or drugs of dependence
+- what the substance is made of, including expected substances and anything unexpected and potentially harmful

-- the possible consequences of using the drug and how to reduce the harms the substance may cause
+- how to reduce the harms the substance may cause

 - how the substance may interact with prescription medications and existing health conditions

-- how to access health services or other supports.
+- how to access health services or other supports if you choose.

 For many, this will be the first time they've had a chance to talk openly with a health professional about drug use in a confidential, legal, judgement-free space.